FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.57.x  |    71    | December 4, 2018   |
 | 0.58.x  |    71    | December 20, 2018  |

+- CI will eventually do builds for release channel once a day if there are changes.
+- Updates will be released as requested only.
+- Branches here never get re-created, they were created when they were spawned for Dev channel.

 ## Beta channel migration dates: